CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 You will need the following:
 * Anaconda (including Python)
 * A web browser (Google Chrome preferred)
-* A text editor, such as Notepad++, VS Code, Gvim, or Emacs
+* A text editor, such as Notepad++, VS Code, Sublime Txt, Emacs, or Vim
 * A place to store files

 ### Anaconda (including Python)